Parallel Computing Course Review Notes

 5 Experiment

-Experiment 1: Three methods of calculating π, thread pool.
+Experiment One: Three methods for calculating PI, thread pool

-Experiment 2: Matrix multiplication, transposition, reduction, TOP K problem.
+Experiment Two: Matrix multiplication, transposition, reduction, TOP K problem

 6.1 Short Answer Questions

-Global id of a certain element during matrix transposition;
+Global id of a specific element in the matrix transposition process;

 6.2 Program Analysis Questions